ruidongsmile/persistent_laplacian_med_image/README.md

 ### Persistent $1$-up-Laplacian
 We then compute the $14$ persistent $1$-up-Laplacians: $\triangle_{1, \mathrm{up}}^{L_1, L_2}$, $\triangle_{1, \mathrm{up}}^{L_2, L_3}$,
 , ..., $\triangle_{1, \mathrm{up}}^{L_{13}, L_{14}}$,
+for each one we compute the smallest non-zero eigenvalue, as a result we come up with a $14\times 1$ tensor for each image, that is what the file "pneum_up_Lap.ipynb" is doing.